evanlouie/gitops-promotion-workflow/README.md

 ### Rationale

-The proposed solution aims to solve the problem outlined while:
+The proposed workflow aims to solve the problem outlined while:

 - Minimizing the amount of state which the CI system has to keep track of.
-  - The proposed solution holds **no** state in the CI system.
+  - The proposed workflow holds **no** state in the CI system.
 Using only GitHub events.
 - Materialization of HLD's (whether they be cluster or application level) should be idempotent; and safe to call n+1 times.
+  - The proposed workflow only requires a single `materialize` function in CI which will re-materialize the clusters top level HLD.
 - Reduce the overhead for DevOps teams; assistance from a DevOps teams should not be required by a dev team to deploy a new release of an application.
-  - The proposed solution, once setup in the application repositories, requires no DevOps assistance or monitoring.
+  - The proposed workflow, once setup in the application repositories, requires no DevOps assistance or monitoring.
+  - From the developer prospective, they only need to interact with the GitHub (no interaction with CI tooling).

 ### State of the System